Florine Gaspard: 2022 World Short Course Championships

 The morning of day two of the 2022 World Short Course Championships, held in December in Melbourne, Australia, Gaspard placed nineteenth in the 100 metre breaststroke with a near personal best time of 1:05.49, which was 0.04 seconds off her personal best time of 1:05.45.
 For the preliminaries of her second of two events, the 50 metre breaststroke beginning on day five, she achieved a time of 29.79 seconds and qualified for the semifinals ranking ninth overall.
 In the semifinals, she placed eleventh overall with a time of 29.98 seconds and did not advance to the final.

 2023

 At the 2023 Mediterranean Open Meet, conducted in March in long course metres in Marseille, France, Gaspard won the silver medal in the 100-metre breaststroke with a time of 1:08.02 and achieved a personal best time of 57.18 seconds in the 100-metre freestyle.
+She entered to compete in two individual events, the 50-metre breaststroke and 100-metre breaststroke, at the 2023 Belgian Open Championships in April.
+In the preliminaries of the 50-metre breaststroke on day one, 21 April, she ranked first with a 30.65 and qualified for the evening final.
+In the evening final, she won the national title with a Belgian record, personal best, and 2023 World Aquatics Championships qualifying time of 30.53 seconds.
+The following morning, she ranked first and qualified for the final of the 100-metre breaststroke with a 1:08.87 in the preliminaries.
+In the evening final, she won the national title with a time of 1:07.95.

+Two months later, Gaspard won the gold medal in the 100 metre breaststroke at the 2023 French Elite Championships in Rennes, France, finishing in a personal best and 2023 World Aquatics Championships qualifying time of 1:07.21.

+On 15 December Gaspard broke twice the national record for 50 metres freestyle and with a best of 24.65s qualified for the 2024 Summer Olympics in Paris.